quarterpastten/REF-2014-SQL-data-exploration/README.md

 ![image](https://user-images.githubusercontent.com/86210945/151539222-1a480bf3-ed33-483e-97a0-eceb54b2d0e0.png)
 ...

-We'll remove the offending characters by using REGEXP_REPLACE to replace them with a space, and then converting the spaces to NULL (this is because we won't be able to cast the type to a numeric with a space):
+Replace the offending characters with a space using REGEXP_REPLACE and then convert the spaces to NULL (this is because we won't be able to cast the type to a numeric with a space):

 ~~~~sql
 UPDATE ref_table SET institution_code = REGEXP_REPLACE(institution_code, '[^0-9]+', '', 'g')